MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_13_Azure Monitor.md

 **Clean up resources**

->**Note**: Do not remove the resources from this lab as they are needed for the Azure Security Center lab and the Azure Sentinel lab.
+>**Note**: Do not remove the resources from this lab as they are needed for the Microsoft Defender for Cloud lab and the Microsoft Sentinel lab.